toptal/picasso/packages/base-tailwind/README.md

 # `base-tailwind`

-Base Tailwind configuration that contains global design token.
-This preset have to be reused by any project-specific Tailwind configuration (Picasso, Caliber, etc.).
+BASE design Tailwind preset that contains global design token.
+The preset has to be reused by any project-specific Tailwind configuration (Picasso, Caliber, etc.).

 ```javascript